JesseBuesking/jessebuesking.github.io/_posts/2013-12-04-fixing-git-object-permissions.md

     /path/to/my/script.sh /path/to/repository.git

-After that, committing to the repository should now fire of the `chgrp`, `chmod`, and `chown` commands that we've applied using our script, effectively resetting all permissions back to our `git` user.
+After that, committing to the repository should now fire off the `chgrp`, `chmod`, and `chown` commands that we've applied using our script, effectively resetting all permissions back to our `git` user.